by Warren Jeremy Rourke

 Yes.
 There is no rush.
 We have all the time in the world to play here in Africa.
 I think Taveer must negotiate for another native girl from around here for tonight.

-The look on his face brings a smile to mine.
+The look on his face brings a smile to my own.
 Ha!
 I’m enjoying my African experience.

 “Canned lion hunting is illegal in South Africa, but captive-bred lion hunting is allowed […] Our country is now the world’s largest exporter of trophy lion heads.”